Koredotcom/docs/docs/xo/apis/automation/change-default-language.md

    </td>
    <td>Yes
    </td>
    <td>Bot ID or Stream ID.
-You can access it from the General Settings page of the bot.
+You can access it from the APP Settings page of the APP.
    </td>
   </tr>
 </table>